twilio-professional-services/plugin-outbound-cbm/README.md

 **This plugin makes use of Conversations Based Messaging and Paste in Flex which is a dependency on Flex 2.0**

+## WhatsApp Templates to Content Templates (Breaking change April 1, 2025)

+**Prior to April 1, 2025 outbound message bodies that matched a WhatsApp template could be sent outside of [the 24 hour window](https://www.twilio.com/docs/whatsapp/key-concepts#the-24-hour-window-or-24-hour-session).**

+After April 1, 2025 content templates will need to be specified implicity and this plugin does not currently support this.

+Additional details are available here [Upgrading WhatsApp Templates to Content Templates](https://help.twilio.com/articles/19816296822299-Upgrading-WhatsApp-Templates-to-Content-Templates)

+_There is an optional .env parameter to enable a feature that allows content templates to be selected rather than providing a free form message body when uing WhatsApp.
+This is described in more detail below._

 ## Solution Overview

 This plugin is intended to demonstrate the [Interactions API](https://www.twilio.com/docs/flex/developer/conversations/interactions-api), [Flex Conversations](https://www.twilio.com/docs/flex/conversations) and [Paste](https://paste.twilio.design/).
 The outbound SMS and WhatsApp code was inspired by the examples in [this blog on Flex Conversations](https://www.twilio.com/blog/flex-conversations-public-beta)